Sachdev-Ye-Kitaev model on a noisy quantum computer: Introduction

-As a potential toy model for understanding quantum gravity, it is, therefore, crucial to study the real-time dynamics of this model beyond methods accessible by classical computing methods.
-This leads to the possibility of studying the SYK model using quantum computers.
+As a toy model for quantum gravity, it is, therefore, crucial to study the real-time dynamics of this model beyond methods accessible by classical computing.
 This direction has already been explored starting with Ref.~\cite{Garcia-Alvarez:2016wem}.
-However, they did not perform the computation on real noisy quantum hardware.
-In another interesting work~\cite{Luo:2017bno}, the authors performed time evolution of a generalized SYK model using a four-qubit NMR quantum simulator and computed bosonic correlation functions, and studied the late-time behavior.
-In addition to the Trotter approach we use in our study, there have been other proposals for time evolution to improve the circuit complexity (beyond the NISQ era) and we refer the reader to Ref.~\cite{Babbush:2018mlj} for details.
+In another work~\cite{Luo:2017bno}, the authors studied generalized SYK model using a four-qubit nuclear magnetic resonance (NMR) quantum simulator and computed bosonic correlation functions.

-In this letter, we study the SYK model on noisy superconducting quantum computers for the \emph{first} time and put forth an improved circuit complexity\footnote{Our definition of circuit complexity is the standard one.
-The complexity $\mathcal{C}(U)$ is the least number of two-qubit gates in the circuit that implements the unitary time evolution $U$ of a particular Hamiltonian $H$.} to simulate the SYK model on quantum hardware compared to the requirements of Ref.~\cite{Garcia-Alvarez:2016wem}.
-Specifically, we find a reduction in resource requirement from $\mathcal{O}(N^{10}J^2 t^{2}/\epsilon)$ to $\mathcal{O}(N^{5} J^2 t^{2}/\epsilon)$ for the Lie-Trotter-based algorithm \cite{2019arXiv191208854C}.
-Using this improvement, we study the time evolution of this model up to \emph{eight} Trotter steps on real quantum hardware available through IBM and compute the return probability and four-point out-of-time ordered correlators.
+We put forth an improved circuit complexity\footnote{The complexity is defined as the least number of two-qubit gates in the circuit that implements the time evolution of the Hamiltonian $H$} and study the SYK model on noisy superconducting quantum computers for the \emph{first} time.
+Specifically, we find an improved complexity from earlier proposals of $\mathcal{O}(N^{10}J^2 t^{2}/\epsilon)$ \cite{Garcia-Alvarez:2016wem} and $\mathcal{O}(N^{8}J^2 t^{2}/\epsilon)$ \cite{Xu:2020shn} to $\mathcal{O}(N^{5} J^2 t^{2}/\epsilon)$ for the Lie-Trotter-based algorithm \cite{2019arXiv191208854C}.
+Using this improvement, we study the time evolution up to \emph{eight} Trotter steps on quantum hardware available through IBM and compute the return probability and four-point out-of-time-ordered correlators.